 Happy Friday Eve everyone!
 This week is going by pretty quickly & I’m looking forward to a nice, low-key weekend at home.
 It’s going to rain all day Saturday & Sunday so I’m going to take that opportunity to clean the apartment & catch up on TV!
+Below I’m sharing all about my Memorial Day 2019 in LA!

 I spent Memorial Day in LA while Tristan went to Malta (small island country off the coast of Italy, in case you are as clueless as me!) for work.
 I was super excited to get back to LA but slightly bummed because the weather wasn’t great.
 For anyone who’s new here, I lived in LA for 3 years & moved back to NC (where I’ve from) 3 years ago.
 I miss LA a lot but we’ve made it a tradition to go back each year for either Memorial Day or Fourth of July.
 Last year we were there for Memorial Day & it was hot & sunny, but this time around it was in the 60s.
 It was still kind of a nice break from the sweltering NC heat & I definitely made the most of it.